zioCristia/energy-saver-ha-automations/README.md

 ```

 # Water heater automations
-For the water heater I've created 3 differents automations, 2 for switching it off and one for turn it on.
+For the water heater I've created 3 different automations, 2 for switching it off and one for turning it on.

 * [Wh power on](###wh-power-on)
 * [Wh power off](###wh-power-off)
 * [Wh power off overpower](###wh-power-off-overpower)

 They are activated based on the power consumption of the house and the power production of the house so that maximize the use of free power from them.
-The water heater has a 1200W resistence which I consider to do the automations and the maximum power consumption in my house is 3000W.
-Of course, these values are corrected to limit the continous trigger of the automations.
+The water heater has a 1200W resistance which I consider to do the automation and the maximum power consumption in my house is 3000W.
+Of course, these values are corrected to limit the continuous trigger of the automations.

 ![alt text](/images/water-heater-view.jpg)

 ### Wh power on
-With this automation I wanted to turn on the boiler automatically when we produce sufficient power from the solar panels and at the same time I want to be sure that turning it on won't exceed the 3kW max power of my home.
-That's why I have two triggers that will control simultanously the two conditions and whenever one is triggered, we must always respect also the other.
+With this automation I wanted to turn on the boiler automatically when we produce sufficient power from the solar panels and at the same time, I want to be sure that turning it on won't exceed the 3kW max power of my home.
+That's why I have two triggers that will control simultaneously the two conditions and whenever one is triggered, we must always respect also the other.
 In fact, they are both also in the condition paragraph.

-Moreover, to avoid a continous power on/off of the water heater, I've added a contition where the wh can switch on only if it was off for at least 1 minute.
-As we will see there is not somthing similar in the power off automations because I want that the boiler is the first to be turned off whenever I exceed the 3000W power production in the house.
+Moreover, to avoid a continuous power on/off of the water heater, I've added a condition where the wh can switch on only if it was off for at least 1 minute.
+As we will see there is not something similar in the power off automation because I want the boiler to be the first to be turned off whenever I exceed the 3000W power production in the house.

 The following is the code for the `inary_sensor.boil_off_1min` used in the condition: